omkarcloud/macos-code-signing-example/README.md

 **6. Deploy**
-1. Push the code to GitHub repository.
+1. Push the code to your GitHub repository.
 2. Go to the repository's "Actions" tab to see the build process in action.
 ![GitHub Actions Workflow](https://raw.githubusercontent.com/omkarcloud/macos-code-signing-example/master/images/github-actions.png)
 3. After a successful build, the installer files will be found in your S3 bucket.
 These files will be publicly accessible in the following format: